Natural Sciences & Engineering Research Council (NSERC)

 Applicants are not able to upload their own transcripts to the application.
 When completing the transcript section of the on-line application you will be asked to input the name and email address of the person who will upload your transcript(s).
 Please enter the name and email address for your Graduate Program Assistant.
 You will receive a confirmation email from this person once the transcripts have been successfully uploaded.
 You may submit your application on-line once all of the required documents are uploaded to the application.

-Original, official transcripts from all post-secondary institutions attended are due to your Graduate Program Assistant no later than 11:59 p.m. on September 20, 2019 so they can be uploaded to your application by the application deadline.
+Original, official transcripts from all post-secondary institutions attended are due to your Graduate Program Assistant by September 23, 2020 at the very latest, so they can be uploaded to your application before the application deadline.
+All transcripts must be sent to Graduate Program Assistants via e-mail in pdf format as staff continue to work remotely.
 Current Guelph students may be able to obtain their Guelph transcripts at no charge; please refer to “Ordering Transcripts” under Tools and Resources on our website.

-NOTE: Students are responsible for checking the completeness and accuracy of transcripts after the Graduate Program Assistant has uploaded the file in the NSERC Online System, and communicating with the Graduate Program Assistant in the event of any error in the uploaded transcript file.
-Failure to do so may result in the disqualification of the application from consideration.
+IMPORTANT NOTE: Students are responsible for checking the completeness and accuracy of transcripts after the Graduate Program Assistant has uploaded the file in the NSERC Online System, and communicating with the Graduate Program Assistant in the event of any error in the uploaded transcript file.
+Failure to do so may result in the disqualification of the application from consideration at the national level.
+This error cannot be appealed.

 NSERC Doctoral Application Deadline